Problem Solvers Caucus

 We’re making real progress by listening to each other.

-In January, we achieved a significant victory when we forced compromises in the House rules package.
+We achieved a significant victory when we forced compromises in the House rules package.
 We stood strong in the face of extreme pressure and through our “Break the Gridlock” proposal were able to change the way the House operates, making it easier for bipartisan bills to make it to the floor.
 For the first time in nearly two decades, the House rules package received bipartisan support.

 Our working groups are driving our problem solving efforts on health care, tax reform, DACA and border security, infrastructure and the budget.